 The sight of a Black Rider on the opposite bank reminds us that, despite the apparent safety of Crickhollow and Buckland, the party is living with an ever present danger.
 Tolkien is doing a good job here of making sure that we know that, that these guys aren’t going to be playing by Shire rules and that Frodo could be attacked at any moment.
 At several points already the travellers have been a hairs breath away from discovery, and the nemesis that chases them remains just around the corner.

-Anyway, before Frodo can properly elaborate on the true situation lying before them, Merry and Pippin reveal that they know everything, thanks largely to Sam (see below).
+Before Frodo can properly elaborate on the true situation lying before them, Merry and Pippin reveal that they know everything, thanks largely to Sam (see below).
 It becomes clear that Frodo (and I suppose, by extension, Gandalf and Bilbo) have actually been terrible at keeping secrets: his repeated refrain of “Good heavens!” in this chapter as more and more is revealed about his lack of propriety is quite amusing.
 This ties into my previous points on Frodo being very “green” and inexperienced in regards to all this stuff, though he hardly had good teachers.
-He was unable to hide his apparent glumness and melancholy at leaving – “We have constantly heard you muttering: “Shall I ever look down into that valley again, I wonder”, and things like that” – and it seems clear that his actions were too extraordinary: handing Bag End over to the Sackville-Bagginses of all people was certainly an alarm bell .
-It isn’t helped by the fact that Bilbo was being far from careful in the use of the Ring – it’s possible that Merry actually knew about the Ring before Frodo, which is a troubling thought.
+He was unable to hide his apparent glumness and melancholy at leaving – “We have constantly heard you muttering: “Shall I ever look down into that valley again, I wonder”, and things like that” – and it seems clear that his actions were too extraordinary: handing Bag End over to the Sackville-Bagginses of all people was certainly an alarm bell.
+It isn’t helped by the fact that Bilbo was being far from careful in the use of the Ring – it’s actually possible that Merry knew about the Ring before Frodo, which is a troubling thought.

 Just on Merry, he comes out of the chapter looking the best in my eyes, displaying traits and characteristics that will come up again in the story.
 His inquisitive nature finds out about the Ring, beyond just seeing Bilbo disappear.
 He’s resourceful in getting the conspiracy together.
 He understands Frodo’s concerns over how much he can trust the others, and gets to the point.
 Furthermore, he’s simply prepared: he has supplies and ponies ready to go, and even has a hobbit, Fatty, in place to complete the “Frodo’s moving to Crickhollow” deception.
 It’s impressive from the Brandybuck, someone we haven’t seen much of so far, and the kind of level-headed thinking this party needs.
 Though Frodo remains the centrepiece of the narrative, it’s Merry who is suddenly impressing upon the reader the most.
 But will it last?
 Pippin, though given a positive description as a character who is smarter than he looks (or acts) at times, has little to mark him out in this chapter, save his youthful exuberance (and ignorance) in getting the floor soaked, and a slightly odd dig at Sam in the course of the later conspiracy talk: “Sam is an excellent fellow, and would jump down a dragon’s throat to save you, if he did not trip over his own feet”.
 He’s also still funny, such as his reaction when Frodo determines to leave at the time indicated in a recently sung song: “‘Oh!
 That was poetry!’ said Pippin.
 ‘Do you really mean to start before the break of day?’”

 Of course, it seems somewhat extreme for Merry and Pippin to go to all the trouble of sneaking around when they could have just come out with all this after the events of “The Shadow Of The Past”.
 I mean, they were always going to tell Frodo anyway, and that would have allowed them to be an even greater help to him in the early stages of the quest.
 Were they worried that, before his journey had properly begun, Frodo would have been in a stronger position to refuse?
 Or was it just a simple case of less people knowing meaning less possibilities of others finding out (as we’ll see, Pippin isn’t great at keeping his mouth shut)?

 Either way, their actions all demonstrate a resolute friendship with Frodo and a willingness to follow him into the unknown.
 The truth is that we haven’t seen all that much of Frodo so far in the story – enough to form an impression certainly, but not much beyond that yet – but what we have seen is a number of hobbits who seem willing, more than willing, to risk their lives with him.
-This is also seen in the general perspective of the narration, which is no longer as Frodo centric as it has been.
+This is also seen in the general perspective of the narration, which is no longer as Frodo-centric as it has been.
 I suppose that, looking at the authors’ background, it is not so difficult to see the memories of World War One, and the enlistment of friends together before facing a deadly peril, bleeding through.
 Tolkien was a man whose life was impacted hugely by the circle of friends he gathered around him in the pre-World War One days, and that kind of longing for male friendships, for fellowship, is very evident in these pages.
 Frodo, perhaps, becomes something of an authors substitute, reliving Tolkien’s own memories in how he makes good choices in friends.
 These is darkness ahead, but these friends will face it together: “We are horribly afraid – but we are coming with you“.
 The pact is sealed with the recitation of a song that carries deliberate echo’s to that sung by the dwarven fellowship in “An Unexpected Party“, with these four hobbits now embarking on their own adventure “Far over wood and mountain tall, To Rivendell, where Elves yet dwell“.

 And poor Fatty.
 He’s the fifth Beatle I’m afraid.
 After this he gets one more appearance until near the very end of the story.
 But, as is pointed out, he still gets an incredibly dangerous job, really more dangerous than the party themselves.
 The Black Riders are after Frodo and the information they are getting says he is in Crickhollow.
 I wonder why Fatty is still going ahead with the plan to disguise himself as Frodo then, which was previously about stopping any wagging tongues among the Shire population.
-It is a gigantic risk and, as we’ll see, it will nearly cost him his life for very little gain to the overall plan.
+It is a gigantic risk and it, as we’ll see, will nearly cost him his life for very little gain to the overall plan.
 But that simple hobbit trait of naiveté about the outside world might hold the answer: what are the Black Riders to Fatty at this point, but a strange and implausible story coming out of his friends’ mouths?
-The foursome ready for the final departure, tying their quest to that of Bilbo with a reimaging of the song sung by the dwarfs decades previously, even though Frodo has directly described his own journey as not a “there and back” tale, deliberate words indeed.

-That’s all to come.
-The chapter ends (after yet another vital closing conversation) with a brief description of a dream Frodo has.
 This is the first of three in Book One and they can be interpreted many ways.
 The “creatures” are probably the Black Riders.
-For the rest, suffice to say that Tolkien is drawing early ties between Frodo and the sea, something the character has never even seen in his life.
+For the rest, suffice to say that Tolkien is drawing early ties between Frodo and the sea, something the character has never even seen.
 The imagery of the Havens, to the west, begins here, a thread that we will reach the end of in the very last pages of the book.
-I’m not sure at all what Tolkien intended here: maybe the Ring gives some sort of magical, warped precognition, or some other mystical force is involved, perhaps the same one that Gandalf alluded to in “The Shadow Of The Past”.
-Either way it’s got that kind of Lost style feel to it: a random bunch of nonsense that is supposed to mean something, but doesn’t really.
+I’m not sure at all what Tolkien intended with this dream: maybe the Ring gives some sort of magical, warped precognition, or some other mystical force is involved, perhaps the same one that Gandalf alluded to in “The Shadow Of The Past”.
+Either way it has that kind of Lost style feel to it: a random bunch of nonsense that is supposed to mean something, but doesn’t really.
 The third dream, in a few chapters time, will clear it up a bit more.

 “A Conspiracy Unmasked” needs to finish off this series of chapters about the initial journey, re-introduce Merry properly and get this party of four together and ready to head off into a larger adventure.
 It does all that, just with a sense of the plot’s excitement winding down, regrettably.
 It also serves as the last point of the Shire and the hobbits’ familiar place of civilisation: Buckland is right at the edge, between the world of routine and logic, and the dark, scary dangerous outside, which is already looking over the party in the form of the Old Forest’s borders.
 Many fantasy stories – hell, many stories in general, as Buckland serves as the “threshold” of Joseph Campbell in many respects – contain such a place or moment, and from this point on the hobbits will be far outside of their comfort zone.